September 14, 2021 by Space Coast Credit Union

 The reality is that financial institutions will define “free” in different ways.
 We’ll help guide you through those differences in this article while also describing other items so that you can choose the best free checking account for your needs.

-You can learn more about Space Coast Credit Union’s (SCCU) no-fee, 100 percent free checking account and even apply for one if you’re ready here
+You can learn more about Space Coast Credit Union’s (SCCU) no-fee, 100 percent free checking account and even apply for a Free Checking account here

 Central Role of a Checking Account